George Andguladze

-George Andguladze (born August 6, 1984) is a Georgian operatic bass.
+George Andguladze (გიორგი ანდღულაძე; August 6, 1984) is a Georgian operatic bass.

 Born in Tbilisi, Georgian SSR, he graduated from the Accademia delle voci Verdiane and began his operatic career in Italy at Festival Verdi singing Ferrando from Il Trovatore.

 Education

 In 2000/2001 Andguladze won a scholarship offered by the President of the State of Georgia, Eduard Shevardnadze.
 In 1999 he finished his studies of piano at Zurab Andjaparidze music school.
 In 2002, he completed his studies at Meliton Balanchivadze in Tbilisi, where he graduated in Choral and Orchestral Conducting.
 In 2003 he graduated at the Accademia delle voci Verdiane in Busseto, where he also participated in some events organized by Fondazione Arturo Toscanini.
 Later he attended a master classes program with Renato Bruson and he graduated in lyrical singing at the conservatory of Reggio nell'Emilia with Mauro Trombetta.

 Career

 In 2009 Andguladze debuted at the Teatro Comunale in Ferrara as Buonafede in Haydn's Il mondo della luna.
 In 2011 he appeared in Parma in Pergolesi's La serva padrona, that was later performed on the stages of Emilia Romagna.
 In July 2011 he participated in the Bellagio Festival, Lake Como, once again with La serva padrona.
 In October of the same year he participated in as Ferrando in Verdi's Il Trovatore, performed as a concert conducted by Michelle Mariotti at the Teatro Verdi in Busseto and Teatro Magniani in Fidenza, inside the season of the Festival Verdi.

 Some of his subsequent appearances include: